helmy0/Personal-Website/README.md

 # Personal-Website
-Please note this isnt my CV but simply its a small project to practice HTML & CSS.
+Please note this isnt my CV but simply a small project to practice HTML & CSS.